 \subsection{Content Moderation}

-To ensure the safe deployment of T2I models \cite{huang2024perception,huang2024personalization}, existing approaches incorporate safety guardrails for both input and output of the model.
-Latent Guard~\citep{liu2025latent} safeguards model inputs by evaluating and classifying the input text embeddings, allowing only safe prompts to proceed to the diffusion model, while blocking unsafe prompts.
-Instead, the default safety filter of Stable Diffusion V1.4 \cite{huggingface_safety_checker} detects the model's output, resulting in any potential NSFW image being completely blacked out.
-Alternatively, POSI~\citep{POSI} fine-tunes a language model to rewrite unsafe input prompts into safe alternatives, which are then used by the diffusion model to generate safe outputs.
-Beyond these external safety guardrails, some methods focus on enhancing safety within the model's generation process.
-For example, Safe Latent Diffusion~\citep{SLD} modifies the diffusion process itself by steering the text-conditioned guidance vector away from unsafe regions in the embedding space.
-Although effective, these methods often rely on additional models for input filtering or continuous modifications to the diffusion process, resulting in increased time and computational overhead.
-In \method, we introduce a soft prompt that efficiently guides the model towards safe outputs without the need for external models or process modifications.
+To ensure the safe use of T2I models, existing methods implement safety measures at both the input and output stages.
+Latent Guard~\cite{liu2025latent} filters input text by classifying embeddings, allowing only safe prompts to pass through.
+In contrast, Stable Diffusion V1.4’s default safety filter~\cite{huggingface_safety_checker} detects and blocks NSFW images at the output stage by blacking them out.
+POSI~\cite{POSI} fine-tunes a language model to rewrite unsafe prompts into safe alternatives before passing them to the diffusion model.
+Patronus~\cite{li2025patronus} further studies how to safeguard T2I models against white-box adversaries through internal moderation and alignment hardening.
+Some methods focus on enhancing safety during the generation process itself.
+Safe Latent Diffusion~\cite{SLD} adjusts the diffusion process to steer the text-conditioned guidance vector away from unsafe areas in the embedding space.
+However, these approaches often require additional models or modifications, which increase computational cost.
+In contrast, \method introduces a soft prompt that efficiently directs the model toward safe outputs without relying on external models or changes to the generation process.